Links & Information

 If you are using someone else's copyrighted composition(s), you need to get a mechanical license in writing.

-A mechanical license is referred to by lawyers as a (compulsory) license, which means that it cannot be denied to you or
+A mechanical license is referred to by lawyers as a (compulsory) license, which means that it cannot be denied to you

-that you affirm that you have the proper licensing on hand, or have applied for it, before they will manufacture your work.
+as part of our commitment to artists everywhere, requires that you affirm that you have the proper licensing on hand,

+or have applied for it, before we will manufacture your work.
 There are three ways to get mechanical licenses:

-1) First, find out who owns the copyright on the composition by contacting BMI (212-586-2000 or www.bmi.com ),
+1) First, find out who owns the copyright on the composition bycontacting BMI (212-586-2000 or www.bmi.com ),

 ASCAP (212-621-6160 or www.ascap.com ), or SESAC (800-826-9966 or www.sesac.com ).
 Or, if you are Internet savvy,

 you can Telnet into the Copyright Office's database and look up the official record.
-Armed with this info, you can contact
+Armed with this info,

-the publisher and negotiate your own rates.
-For a song that is not that well known or that is not in the current music scene,
+you can contact the publisher and negotiate your own rates.
+For a song that is not that well known

-this can often be easy to do.
+or that is not in the current music scene, this can often be easy to do.
 After all, more exposure is what most songwriters are looking for.

-2) If you don't want to negotiate your own rates or if the song is currently or was popular, contact the Harry Fox Agency
+2) If you don't want to negotiate your own rates or if the song is currently or was popular,

-(212-370-5330 or http://www.harryfox.com/).
 They are authorized to issue mechanical licenses at the statutory rate .

 3) If you cannot afford the standard fees, contact a group like the Volunteer Lawyers for the Arts